 - 3 - 5 years’ experience working on public policy and/or government affairs (business/economic issues preferred).

 - Strong interest in business, public policy, and their intersection.

 - Availability for regular travel.
-While most of the work will be in the Washington, DC – Maryland-Virginia area, there will be occasional travel elsewhere on the East Coast and in the South.
-Travel is also required to attend the annual 3-day organizational meeting in California, and the 2-day annual Outreach team meeting (usually held in the Midwest).
+While most of the work will be in the Washington, DC area and Virginia, there will be occasional travel elsewhere on the East Coast and in the South.
+Travel is also required to attend the annual three-day organizational retreat (usually in California), and the two-day annual Outreach team meeting (usually in the Midwest or West.)

-- Ability to quickly build relationship with all types of people.
+- Ability to quickly build relationships with all types of people.